-Compliance with the groundwater objectives shall be determined through laboratory analysis of representative samples used to characterize the distribution and concentration of hazardous substances migrating from the contaminated-site.
-The analytical results of all samples taken using this approach must be below the appropriate groundwater objective in order for the contaminated-site to be considered compliant with these Regulations.
+Compliance with the groundwater objectives shall be determined through laboratory analysis of representative samples used to characterize the distribution and concentration of Hazardous Substances migrating from the Contaminated-Site.
+The analytical results of all samples taken using this approach shall be below the appropriate groundwater objective in order for the Contaminated-Site to be considered compliant with these Regulations.

-- 8.11 Remedial Objective Approvals: All remedial objectives must be approved by the Department at one of two points in the site management process.
+- 8.11 Remedial Objective Approvals: All remedial objectives shall be approved by the Department at one of two points in the site management process.
 These are: - A. Rule 7.04 (Development of Remedial Alternatives); or - B. Rule 9.02 (Remedial Objectives).